winglang/docsite/blog/2023-09-25-constructs-api-design.md

 ```

 If you try calling `addEnvironment` with the same string twice, it throws an error.
-Since environment variables can only be added, you can pass around `fn` throughout your codebase - including to third party libraries! - without worrying about environment variables being removed or changed.
+Since environment variables can only be added, you can pass around `fn` throughout your codebase - including third party libraries! - without worrying about environment variables being removed or changed.

 ### Rule 2: Document destructive APIs